astambi/University-System/README.md

 - Creating / Editing / Deleting Courses (Administrators only):
   Courses can be created by users in Administrator role only.
 Administrators can edit course details, delete a course, replace the course's trainer, update the course's start and end dates and pricing.
 Each course has a name, a description, start and end date, price, a single trainer, and a list of course resources.

-- Creating Curriculums & Adding / Removing courses to curriculums (Administrators only):
+- Creating / Editing / Deleting Curriculums & Adding / Removing courses to curriculums (Administrators only):
   Curriculums can be created by users in Administrator role only.
 Administrators can add and remove courses to multiple curriculums.

+- Issuing / Deleting Diplomas for successfully covered Curriculums (Administrators only):
+  Administrators can review eligible candidates for a diploma (per curriculum).
+To be considered as eligible for a diploma students, should successfully pass all courses, included in the respective curriculum (i.e. students should have all required course certificates).
+Administrators can issue curriculum diplomas, as well as revoke existing diplomas.
+Should a curriculum change and become more demanding (e.g. include more courses), the previously issued diplomas will remain valid unless an Administrator revokes the diplomas.

 - Creating / Deleting Roles & Adding / Removing Users to existing roles (Administrators only):
   Roles can be created by users in Administrator role only.
 Administrators can add and remove roles, as well as add and remove registered users to existing roles.
 Pre-defined roles: Administrator, Trainer, BlogAuthor.